Gesina ter Borch: Works

-Only two paintings by Gesina ter Borch are known, with the only signed painting being discovered only in 2024.
+Only a few paintings by Gesina ter Borch are known, with the only signed painting discovered only in 2024.
 Three watercolor albums survive, as well as 59 loose sheets of drawings.
 Her work was not widely known during her lifetime, because she was an amateur rather than a professional artist.
-Between ages 14 and 15, Gesina began her first album, Materi-boeck.
+Between ages 14 and 15, Gesina began her first album of illustrated poetry and calligraphy of moralizing verses, the Materi-boeck, signed with the diminutive form of her name, 'Geesken ter Borch'.
 Between 1652 and 1660, she produced a second album with 116 sheets containing songs, poems, and illustrations.

 Legacy

-In 1882 art historian Abraham Bredius rediscovered the family’s albums compiled by Gesina ter Borch and they were acquired by The Rijksmuseum.
-For well over a century the albums were used as a source for information about ter Borch's more famous brother Gerhard, until historians Alison Kettering and Hans Luijten began to study them from interest in Gesina ter Borch herself.
+In 1882 art historian Abraham Bredius rediscovered the family’s albums compiled by Gesina ter Borch and they were acquired by the Rijksmuseum.
+For well over a century the albums were used as a source for information about ter Borch's more famous brother Gerhard, until the art historians Alison Kettering and Hans Luijten began to study them from interest in Gesina ter Borch herself.
+Gesina acted as archivist and curator of the family's collections, and took care in placing objects and papers after her death.
+She also appeared as a model for her brother's genre paintings.

-In March of 2021 Borch's work was added to the "Gallery of Honor" at the Rijksmuseum. ter Borch, Judith Leyster, and Rachel Ruysch are the first women to be included in the gallery.
+In March of 2021 Ter Borch's work was added to the "Gallery of Honor" at the Rijksmuseum.
+Ter Borch, Judith Leyster, and Rachel Ruysch were the first women artists to be included in the gallery.

-In 2023, an antique dealer bought a portrait of a toddler he initially thought was Prince William III but which on further investigation was discovered to be the only known signed painting by Gesina ter Borch.
+In 2023, an antique dealer bought a portrait of a toddler he initially thought was a likeness of Prince William III but which on further investigation was discovered to be the only known signed painting by Gesina ter Borch.
 It was acquired by the Rijksmuseum for over 3 million euros.